yursha/howtos/vcs/git.md

 - http://stackoverflow.com/questions/179123/edit-an-incorrect-commit-message-in-git

 ## git log
+By default the commits are shown in reverse chronological order.
+The default revision range is HEAD.
 - `git log [<options>] [<revision range>] [[\--] <path>…​]` The command takes options applicable to the `git rev-list` to control what is shown and how, and options applicable to the `git diff-*` to control how the changes each commit introduces are shown.
 - `git log -p` - commits with diffs (patches) (helpful for code review)